-Mediation will work when all parties are prepared and understand the goal of mediation.
+Mediation works well when all parties are prepared and understand the goal of mediation.
 A settlement should be reached on full knowledge, and transparency ensuring the best forum for understanding the issues involved, rather than having one party left in the dark about an aspect of the dispute.
+All Advisors can benefit from understanding this process, which has a high success rate for settling estate litigation cases.

-What Should I do to Prepare for Mediation?
+What Should be done to Prepare for Mediation?

 Lawyers should prepare their clients for the process, underscore the importance of confidentiality, explaining that this is a chance to step away from the adversarial process.